whiteh/sentiment/README.md

 #Sentiment

-Personal data analysis project using Python's nltk module
+Twitter data analysis using Python's nltk module

 #Data
 I've used sentene polarity data from Pang and Lee's public daa, first used in their paper: